bp/resqpy/docs/tutorial/multiprocessing.rst

 Resqpy Wrapper Functions
 ------------------------
 To run the multiprocessing function, a wrapper function for the corresponding resqpy function is required.
-These can be found within the ``multiprocessing.wrappers`` module.
+These can be found within the ``multi_processing.wrappers`` module.
 Currently there is only a wrapper function for the ``find_faces_to_represent_surface_regular`` function, however any wrapper function can be created, providing that it returns the following: